GiorgioMartini/holli/README.md

 Here you are completly free how the data structure should look like and which format it should have.
 Think about what you need to show us also a flight list where we can search flight to our hotel.

-Please describe with your own words what you need and give us a short example with dummy data how your data structure will look like.
+Please describe with your own words in a text what you need and give us a short example with dummy data how your data structure will look like.
+See this text as a briefing for a KickOff meeting that all departments can sit together and talk about the next steps.